-- March 3rd Peach Blossom Day - March 11th Johnny Appleseed Day
+- March 3rd Peach Blossom Day

-- February 13th Mardi Gras
+- March 5th Mardi Gras

+- March 11th Johnny Appleseed Day

+- February 14th St. Valentine's Day

-- February 28th Purim
+- February 18th President's Day (Monday)

 - National Grapefruit Month

 - Black History Month

-- March 11th Daylight Savings time Spring forward an hour for more evening sun!
+- March 10th Daylight Savings time Spring forward an hour for more evening sun!

 - March 15th Ides of March

-- March 17th St. Patrick's Day (a Saturday)
+- March 17th St. Patrick's Day

 - March 20th First Day of Spring

 - National Nutrition Month

-February is a short month launched with Groundhog Day and then the Super Bowl (February 4th) followed on the 14th by Valentine's Day and President's Day weekend.
+February is a short month launched with Groundhog Day and then the Super Bowl (February 3rd) followed on the 14th by Valentine's Day and President's Day weekend.
 In the depths of winter for most parts of the nation, it's fun to think about celebrating the inevitable return of Spring, so two of the month's holidays are great for this theme.
 Groundhog Day (if he doesn't see his shadow it's an early spring) and President's Day weekend are usually linked with spring themes.
 Valentine's Day is when lovers may chose to ignite or renew their passion - but that's addressed on page two.

-Starting the month's celebrations are Groundhog Day on February 2nd and the Super Bowl on February 4th.
+Starting the month's celebrations are Groundhog Day on February 2nd and the Super Bowl on February 3rd.
 Super Bowl gatherings are renowned for simple but delicious foods: guacamole, chips, chile and other comfort foods.
 Prepare your menu ahead of time so you can root for your favorite team without having to worry about your guests!
 How can you change up the menu to be creative and not get stuck with hard avocadoes....?
 If you're making guacamole for the big game, be sure to buy your avocados ahead of time so they can be tempered in time for the Super Bowl gathering.
 Think about adding fingerlimes to this year's guacamole... or put them into Coronas!